spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/trusted-boot.md

 - [Key Management](./keys/key-management.md)
 - [Hardware Requirements](../hardware-requirements.md#trusted-boot)

-After understanding the core concepts, you can proceed to generate the keys to be used by your Edge host.
+After understanding the core concepts, you can proceed to generate the keys that will be used by your Edge host.
 You need to start by exporting the existing keys on your Edge host and then use those exported keys to generate new keys to be used by Trusted Boot.
 You can generate keys using a self-signed certificate, or an existing Certificate Authority (CA).